NYPL/hold-request-result-consumer/README.md

 ## Deployment

+Travis is configured to deploy to development, qa, or production.
-To deploy to the QA or Production environment, run the corresponding command:
+To deploy to the [development|qa|production] environment by hand, run the corresponding command:

 ~~~~
-npm run deploy-[developmet|qa|production]
+npm run deploy-[development|qa|production]
 ~~~~

 ## For more information